• Skip to primary navigation

 • Fluff with a fork and mix in the cilantro.
 Season with salt and pepper to taste before serving, then sprinkle with additional cilantro for garnish.

-Fluffy cooked white rice garnished with fresh chopped herbs in a stainless steel pot.
+Fluffy bone broth rice with cilantro in a pot.

 Nutrition Info: